 Excise taxes are generally paid by producers of excisable products on their domestic supplies.
 Excise taxes are also charged on imports of excisable goods.
 Exports of excisable products are generally exempt from excise taxes.
 Excisable goods include cars, tobacco, alcohol, and certain oil products.
 Special excise rates for each type of excisable goods are established in the RTC.
 The rates vary widely and are based on various factors.

 The maximum property tax rate is 2.2%, and regional legislative bodies have the right to reduce it.
-Property tax is charged on fixed assets only (including leased out property).
+Property tax is charged on items recorded as fixed assets only (including leased out property).
 Intangible assets, inventories, work-in-progress, and financial assets are not subject to property tax in Russia.

 From 2015 through 2034, a zero rate applies to trunk gas pipelines and structures constituting integral parts of such pipelines, as well as gas production project sites and helium production and storage facilities, subject to certain conditions (e.g. initial commissioning after 1 January 2015).

 At the same time, the property of natural monopolies, which was previously exempted, is now taxed.
 The tax rates applicable under the laws of Russia's constituent regions to public railroads, trunk pipelines, power lines, and facilities constituting an integral technical component of the above objects cannot exceed 1.9% in 2018.